-3.4 RATEPAYER IMPACT MEASURE (RIM) TEST
+3.4 Ratepayer Impact Measure (RIM) Test

 Description & Perspective: The RIM test compares program administrator costs and utility lost revenue with avoided electricity and other supply-side resource costs for all ratepayers due to CDM.
 The RIM test captures the transfer of costs from participant to non-participants.
 This transfer of costs occurs due to the utility's need to recover lost revenue (due to conservation) through rates (paid by participants and non-participants alike).
-Figure 3 provides a simple illustrative example to demonstrate this concept.